opensourcestories/opensourcestories.org/content/stories/2021/elana-hashman.md

 It's so difficult,  for example, trying to explain it to my parents, because they're just like, "how do these people even know who you are?
 You're not a celebrity, right?
 You're not Lil Nas X or something, right?
 How do they even know you exist?"
 We as a society, we have this collective idea, okay?
 Maybe celebrities, that sort of thing that happens, but they're pretty wealthy and they have teams that deal with this.
 That's kind of a solved problem for them.
 People don't think of normal, boring people having to deal with hate mobs as much.
 And it's very, very common within open source.
 I also think to some extent, like journalism and other fields that involve being very publicly facing.

-**Amanda Casari**: When you think about what we ask from people these days, in terms of that public-facing, the ability to become a target of a group or a movement, because of the work that you're doing, like you said, in a way in a system that is designed to be visible and transparent, are we asking too much of people in that visibility and that transparency?
+**amanda casari**: When you think about what we ask from people these days, in terms of that public-facing, the ability to become a target of a group or a movement, because of the work that you're doing, like you said, in a way in a system that is designed to be visible and transparent, are we asking too much of people in that visibility and that transparency?
 Or do we just need to do a better job with either the systems we create or the culture that we're keeping stable?

 # The visibility conundrum